-Attention: Only the patient is allowed in the office unless you are accompanying a minor or disabled patient.
+Attention: Only the patient is allowed in the health center unless you are accompanying a minor or disabled patient.

 If you have symptoms of the COVID-19 (coronavirus):

 Call your doctor’s office first.
 DO NOT show up at any of the QOLHS health centers if you have related symptoms.
 To speak directly with a Quality of Life Healthcare Team Member, please call: